Magical Tivoli Gardens is Copenhagen's central theme park. And one of the oldest in the world.

 The rides are all designed to match Tivoli's architecture and gardens.
-Some rides are wonderfully nostalgic.
-Others will match the expectations of the keenest thrill seekers, e.g. the Vertigo which will turn you upside down at 100 km/h and was voted Europe’s Best Ride in 2014.
+Some rides are wonderfully nostalgic, while others will match the expectations of the keenest thrill seekers.
+Tivoli’s oldest and most popular ride, the wooden Rollercoaster from 1914, is one of only seven rollercoasters worldwide which have a brakeman on board every train.
+In contrast, you’ll also find Vertigo, which will turn you upside down at 100 km/h.
+It was voted Europe’s Best Ride in 2014.

-TRAVEL TIP: With a Copenhagen Card in hand you get free admission to Tivoli and over 80 attractions as well as free public transportation in the whole capital region.
+TRAVEL TIP: With a Copenhagen Card in your hand you get free admission to Tivoli and over 80 attractions as well as free public transportation in the whole capital region.

 Dining in Tivoli Gardens

-Do you want to know more about dining in the city centre?
+Want to know more about dining in the city centre?
 Check out our guide.